Mexican-Man/wooting-analog-js-api/README.md

 #### `new WootingKeyboard([pollingRate])`
+- `pollingRate` - How often the listener should be updated, in Hz

 Creates a new keyboard object.
 Multiple keyboard instances can be created and can be addressed individually.
 Use member functions to interact with the device.